yusyel/ML-bookcamp-capstone/README.md

 ## Project info
-In the this project we're predicting Co^2 emissions for car.
+In this project we're predicting Co^2 emissions for car.
 Giving some car feautres such as cylinders, engine size, transmission etc, predicting CO2 emissions.

 ## Data And Variable